galaxyproject/training-material/topics/imaging/tutorials/astronomy-source-extractor/tutorial.md

 - The estiamted background
 - The background RMS (root mean square)
 - The segmentation map
-- A catalog table listing the detected sources along with measured parameters such as flux, position, size, and shape
+- A catalog table listing the detected sources along with measured parameters such as flux (i.e. sum of member pixels) , position, size, and shape

 **Example Outputs:**
 ![Data and sources image](../../images/astronomy-source-extractor/source-extractor_data_sources_no_mask.png "Data and detected sources image.")